 In this interview Mark Headd, Philadelphia’s first chief data officer notes the top three datasets all cities should make available and useable and some challenges faced in improving public access to information.
 He also gives his view on the type of apps, platforms or projects that will increase in number and how citizens can help contribute to the open data movement.

-Big data and the death of the theorist
+Big Data Big data and the death of the theorist

 This post in Wired UK discusses whether the use of big data analysis in disciplines that are not science and mathematics will change or eliminate the role of academics in humanities.
 Data in many disciplines already exists in a machine readable format and supercomputers can now easily and quickly crunch that data.
 Despite this it must not be forgotten that big data patterns still need someone to understand them and those that can should also be included for its analysis.